jeyserma/vme-daq/README.md

 ## Running the DAQ

-1. Navigate to the run directory:
+1. Navigate to the run directory `cd run`

-        cd run

 2. Edit the DAQ configuration:
    Open `daq.ini` and set: